e-e-e/a-library/Readme.md

 **a-library** is intended to be installed on a raspberry pi, configured as an open wifi access point.

-**Note:** these instructions assume you are using a raspberry pi 3 with a clean install of the default operating system Jesse.
+**Note:** these instructions assume you are using a raspberry pi 3 with a clean install of the default operating system Jesse and have setup a new user named `librarian`.

 1. #### Install all required software: